froots/froots.github.io/cv.md

 I'm a __front-end engineer and technology leader__ with over 20 years experience of developing high-profile web sites and applications.
 I love to build, coach and lead teams to deliver delightful, sustainable and inclusive web products.

-I'm currently seeking contract opportunities as a senior-level developer or tech lead with an agile, cross-functional product-focused team.
+I'm currently seeking contract opportunities as a senior-level developer, tech lead or technical product manager with an agile, cross-functional product team.

 Technical expertise:

 * HTML, CSS and JavaScript development
 * Device-agnostic, standards-compliant, inclusive UI development
+* Long-term product development, iteration, improvement and migration
+* Agile software development practices: test-driven development, automation, version control, code review, etc.
+* Front-end build tooling, CI/CD and production systems
+* Design system and UI component library leadership, development and operations
 * Client-side performance optimisation
-* Test-driven JavaScript development
-* Front-end build tooling, CI/CD and production systems
 * React ecosystem, patterns and application architecture
-* Long-term front end maintenance, improvement and migration
 * REST API design, usage and change management
-* Component library and design system leadership, development and operations

 Leadership expertise:

 * Front-end web technical strategy, architecture and migration
+* Lean and agile product development practices
 * Engineering leadership within and across multiple agile delivery teams
 * Developer and tech lead coaching and mentoring
-* Lean and agile product development practices

 ## Achievements

 ### FanDuel

 * I grew and led FanDuel's front-end development capability and technical vision as the company grew from tiny startup to a $1b valuation.
-* I played a key role in the transformation of FanDuel's core product from desktop-only PHP site to a multi-channel suite of responsive web and native mobile applications.
+* I played the leading role in the transformation of FanDuel's core product from desktop-only PHP site to a multi-channel suite of responsive web and native mobile applications.
-* I designed and led successful delivery of the core REST API.
+* I designed the core REST API and led development, rollout and migration work to shift client applications to use it exclusively as part of a wider shift to a services-oriented architecture.

 ### FreeAgent